Universal Login Page Customization

 JS customization

-JS customizations should be avoided if possible–Partials (covered earlier in this document) are easier to implement and will not be affected by changes to the New Universal Login DOM.
+JS customizations should be avoided if possible–Partials (covered earlier in this document) are easier to implement and will not be affected by changes to the Universal Login DOM.

 <!DOCTYPE html>